IBM-Cloud/appid-samples/appid-liberty-docker/README.md

-# Securing WebSphere Liberty apps running in Kubernetes with App ID
+# Using App ID to secure Docker and Kubernetes applications

 So, you have a server side Java application and you need to be able to authenticate your users without the hassle?
 Then [App ID](https://www.ibm.com/blogs/bluemix/2017/03/introducing-ibm-bluemix-app-id-authentication-profiles-service-app-developers/) is for you.
-There's no easier way to create a scalable app than to use the nimble IBM WebSphere Liberty application server in a Docker image and run it with [IBM Cloud Container Service](/docs/containers/container_index.html#container_index).
+In this article we will walkthrough the steps to use App ID to secure a Servlet running in an IBM WebSphere Liberty application server installed in a Docker image and then deploy it on the Kubernetes based [IBM Cloud Container Service](/docs/containers/container_index.html#container_index).

 ## Prerequisites